How to Convert Image Files from HEIC to PNG

 Aside from this, they should allow for easy image upload and download without any intermediary steps.
 To be exact, you upload the images, hit Convert (or the software does it on auto), then click Download to get the images.

-This may require you to take more actions or resort to third-party apps.
+This may require you to take more action or resort to third-party apps.
 Nonetheless, this might change with one of the future iOS updates.

 Can I Automatically Save Images as PNG Instead of HEIC?